excalibur-enterprise/BattleCards/Cyberark/🚀 Excalibur vs cyberark battlecard.md

 ## **📌 Bottom Line (Quick Summary for Sales Calls):**

-Excalibur provides a modern, passwordless PAM & MFA experience through a simple, cost-effective, and agentless platform, strengthened by innovative bi-directional RBI/WAF isolation (VITRO).
+Excalibur provides a modern, passwordless PAM & MFA experience through a simple, cost-effective, and agentless platform, strengthened by innovative bi-directional RBI/WAF isolation (VITRO) *(Coming Soon)*.
 CyberArk is powerful but complex, costly, and traditional.
 Excalibur is the smarter choice for organizations prioritizing simplicity, security, user experience, and lower TCO.